mjhea0/mjhea0.github.com/_posts/2017-12-07-dockerizing-a-react-app.markdown

 node_modules
 ```

-So, this will greatly speed up the Docker build process as our local dependencies will not be sent to the Docker daemon.
+This will greatly speed up the Docker build process as our local dependencies will not be sent to the Docker daemon.

 Build and tag the Docker image: